Foundation Degree in Payroll Management

 Please note that intakes are subject to meeting minimum student numbers if the minimum number of students is not achieved we will contact you to discuss your options.

-Due to changes in HEFCE funding, students enrolling on the Foundation Degree in Payroll Management, Foundation Degree in Pensions Administration and Management and BA (Hons) in Applied Business and Management for the autumn 2012 intake onwards are eligible for student loans to assist with funding these qualifications.
+Due to changes in HEFCE funding, students enrolling on the Foundation Degree in Payroll Management or Foundation Degree in Pensions Administration and Management for the autumn 2012 intake onwards are eligible for student loans to assist with funding these qualifications.
 Student loans are available to all self-funding students in England who have not had a student loan previously.
 They are not based on, nor do they affect, your credit rating.
 Students living in Scotland, Wales or Ireland are not currently within the student loan process.
 Students looking for public support to assist with funding these qualifications should apply for a part time student grant from their respective government body.

 The benefits of a student loan to an individual would be: